 Over the last 20 years, advancements in technology have profoundly transformed the extent to which we are able to interact and communicate with one another.
 People now possess the freedom to communicate how and when they want.
 However, in their solitude, Friberg's tender subjects seem to find their place within our frenetic world by jettisoning their perpetual connectivity for a moment of profound stillness amongst the chaos.

-Maria Friberg, b.
-1966.
-Major exhibited include Piles of Dreams (solo), Lidköpings Konsthall, Lidköping, Sweden (2016); Maria Friberg (solo), Halmstads Konsthall, Sweden (2015); The Romantic Postmodernism, Gothenburg Museum of Art, Sweden (2015); Erna (solo), Hasseblad Foundation, Gothenburg, Sweden (2014); Maria Friberg (solo), Bohusläns Museum, Uddevalla, Sweden (2014); Man Though The Eyes of Women, Stedelijk Museum Zwolle, The Netherlands (2014); Maria Friberg (solo), Kulturhuset Borgen, Gislaved, Sweden (2013); Another Story, Part 3, Moderna Museet, Stockholm, Sweden (2011).
-Major collections holding her work include Denver Art Museum, USA, European Central Bank, Germany, The Elizabeth A Sackler Center for Feminist Art, USA, the Fotomuseum Winterthur, Switzerland, The Hirshhorn Museum and Sculpture Garden, USA, Museum of Fine Arts, USA, and Moderna Museet, Sweden.
+Maria Friberg, d.
+1966, Stockholm, Sweden.
+Major exhibitions include; Things That Own Us / Layers of Dreams (solo), Rättviks Konsthall, Dalama, Sweden (2018); Dreams and Goals (solo), Västerås Konstmuseums, Sweden (2017); Piles of Dreams (solo), Lidköpings Konsthall, Lidköping, Sweden (2016); The Romantic Postmodernism, Gothenburg Museum of Art, Sweden (2015); Erna, Spot City, Gothenburg Halmstad Konsthall, Halmstad, Sweden (2015); Maria Friberg (solo), Bohusläns Museum, Uddevalla, Sweden (2014); Man Though The Eyes of Women, Stedelijk Museum Zwolle, Netherlands (2014); Maria Friberg (solo), Kulturhuset Borgen, Gislaved, Sweden (2013); Another Story, Part 3, Moderna Museet, Stockholm, Sweden (2011).
+Major collections include; European Central Bank, Germany; Denver Art Museum, USA; Museum of Fine Arts Boston, USA; A Sackler Center for Feminist Art, USA; The Fotomuseum Winterthur, Sweden; The Hirshhorn Museum and Sculpture Garden, USA; Museum of Fine Arts, USA; Moderna Museet, Sweden; Göteborgs Konstmuseum, Gothenburg, Sweden; Linköpings Kommun, Linköping, Sweden and Västerås Konstmuseum, Västerås, Sweden

 Download Friberg's CV